Home » Meal Type » Dessert » Chocolate Chip Mousse Swirled with White Chocolate

 Other Chocolate Desserts You Might Like

-Thanks for visiting Tin and Thyme.
-If you try this recipe for chocolate chip mousse swirled with white chocolate, I’d love to hear how you got on in the comments below.
-Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.
+Thank you for visiting Tin and Thyme.
+If you try this recipe for chocolate chip mousse swirled with white chocolate, please let me know how it went in the comments.
+I’d also appreciate it if you could rate the recipe.
+Do you have any recommendations or advice for making chocolate mousse?
+If you post pictures of your creations on social media, please use the hashtag #tinandthyme so I can see them.

 Chocolate Chip Mousse – The Recipe